How to Join Berlin's Sex-Positive and Kinky Scene

 Why do many sex-positive communities have verification or moderation?

 Because open sex-positive spaces attract two populations: people sincerely interested in the culture, and people trying to bypass consent norms they could not bypass elsewhere.
 Moderation (admins, rules, kick and ban authority) and verification (confirming identity or vouches) are how communities protect the first group from the second.
 It is slower to join a well-moderated community — and that is the point.
 If a community has no moderation or verification, the question is not "how do I get in faster?" but "who else is already in?"
 Our Telegram community rules document Kink-Y's approach.
+For how verification and the moderation log work in practice, see How to Join Kink-Y.

 How can I become part of a sex-positive community without rushing?